transdigiware/blockchain/howto/ibp-console-manage.md

 ### Viewing your smart contract container logs
 {: #ibp-console-manage-console-container-logs}

-If you encounter issues with your smart contract, you can view the smart contract, or chaincode, container logs to debug an issue:
+If you encounter issues with your smart contract, you can view the smart contract, or chaincode, container logs to debug an issue.

 #### Viewing smart contract logs on an {{site.data.keyword.cloud_notm}} Kubernetes Service cluster
 {: #ibp-console-manage-console-container-logs-iks}